91 Ways How To Market Your Self Published Ebook

 Who are those one million people?
 Are they male or female?
 Young or old?
 Do they have a degree?
 Are they rich or poor?

-The more you know about your demographic the more you can please them.
+The more you know about your demographic the better you will understand how to market your self published ebook.

 You should have a precise idea of who your demographic and is why they will want to buy your book.
 Then you should write that book specifically to appeal to that demographic.
 That doesn’t mean that you won’t get buyers outside of that demographic, but it does mean that there will be one large group of people who will be very interested in buying.